Flux of Extragalactic Dark Matter in Direct Detection Experiments: Abstract

 \section{Abstract}

 We calculate the contribution of extragalactic dark matter to the local dark matter density and flux in the Milky Way.
-By analyzing the Galactic escape velocity as a function of direction, we establish the criterion for separating dark matter particles bound to the Milky Way and those originating from the Local Group environment.
-Our analysis reveals that approximately 25\% of dark matter particles in the Solar neighborhood have an extragalactic origin, contributing nearly 38\% of the total mass flux.
-The directional dependence of this extragalactic component shows significant anisotropy across the sky, with implications for direct detection experiments.
-We provide quantitative predictions for detection rates and signatures that could help identify the extragalactic dark matter component in current and future experiments.
+By analyzing the Galactic escape velocity as a function of direction, we establish a criterion for separating particles bound to the Milky Way from those originating in the Local Group environment.
+Our analysis finds that about 26\% of local particles are unbound to the Galaxy and contribute about 38\% of the total mass flux.
+The sky pattern is anisotropic.
+We provide rate and modulation predictions relevant for current and future direct-detection experiments.